-There are no facilities or services, including lifeguards, on Horn Island.
+There are not facilities on Horn Island.

-Visiting Wilderness Areas:
+Visiting Wilderness Areas

 In 1978 Congress designated Horn and Petit Bois Islands - among the few undeveloped barrier isalnds on the Gulf Coast - as wilderness areas.
 Uncommon species of birds, animals, and marine life are protected here.
 These areas also preserve the land's natural conditions and provide opportunities for solitude and primitive recreation; benefiting generations to come.

 Before visiting Horn and Petit Bois Islands, ask a ranger about wilderness area regulations and the difficulties of visiting places without water, shelter, facilities, or communication.
 Park rangers can help you plan.
 Please practice Leave No Trace principles.